-It is bound to happen and sometimes there is nothing that you can do except support your employees as much as possible and work around the shortage of staff during this time.
+It is bound to happen and, sometimes, there is nothing you can do except support your employees as much as possible and work around the shortage of staff during this time.

-One option, as stated by law, is to offer them time off for dependants which is unpaid to assist with emerging situations, or it may be possible for your employee to work from home for a day or two a week until the kids return to school in September.
+One option, as stated by law, is to offer them time off for dependants which is unpaid leave for a day or two to assist with emergency situations such as a last minute childcare cancellation.

-This means that productivity shouldn’t drop too much and that staff with children will feel more supported and less pressure to prioritise work over their children.
+This means that productivity wouldn’t drop too much and that staff with children will feel more supported and less pressure to prioritise work over their children and home life.

 But, one question that you may find yourself being faced with is: “Can I bring my child into work for the day?”

 Allowing kids in the workplace isn’t a decision that should be made lightly.

 Although it may seem innocent enough to allow an employee to bring their child into the workplace (a child-friendly one such as an office) there are things that you need to consider.